govindrai/phase-0-handbook/phase-0-prerequisites.md

 This detailed document outlines the Phase 0 Program in great depth, so please take time to read it to get comfortable with Phase 0 and Dev Bootcamp!

 #### 7. Watch
 The following videos introduce some key concepts of the Phase 0 experience is based on.
-You will be expected to be familiar with each of these prior to starting Phase 0 as they are critical componemts of the culture we have at DBC.
+You will be expected to be familiar with each of these prior to starting Phase 0 as they are critical components of the culture we have at DBC.

 - Engineering Empathy: [EQ: Emotional Intelligence](https://vimeo.com/99779530) 15 min
 - Giving and Receiving [Feedback](https://vimeo.com/99780302) 27 min